twinleaf/trendline/src/lib/stores/README.md

-# Svelte 5 Stores
+# Svelte 5 States
 This hosts what is essentially the AppState that allows any component to access another without prop drilling.
-Although the rune system allows reactivity, stores are still useful for collecting all the relevant state slices.

 ## Device States